Azure/typespec-azure/.chronus/changes/fix-spread-access-2024-6-17-17-19-45.md

   - "@azure-tools/typespec-client-generator-core"
 ---

-Fix access of properties in spreaded model
+fix access and usage calculation for nested model/enum in spread model